Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 ## The final model

-Following the principle of parsimony, the simplest solution that explained a high proportion of variability in cycling to work was chosen.
+The simplest solution that explained a high proportion of variability in cycling to work was chosen.
-This was found to be the following equation:
+This was found to be the following expression:

 $$Q pCycle \sim Avinc + pCar +  CDT $$